 For more information about job site security or other construction-related issues, contact your local independent agent for loss control information, or review our Web resources at cinfin.com/losscontrol and then Business Tips or Alliances For You.

-Also, please see our prior blog, Heavy equipment theft can cost time as well as money.
+Also, please see our article, Heavy equipment theft can cost time as well as money.

 This loss control information is advisory only.
 The author assumes no responsibility for management or control of loss control activities.
 Not all exposures are identified in this article.